GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 There are five advice types:

 - @Before

 If a @Before advice throws an exception, the target method will not be called.
 This is valid use of the @Before advice.

 - @AfterReturning

 Advice will only be executed if method executes successfully.
 Advice can use the return value of the method.
-This advice type does not only have a pointcut expression to match the method, but can also have a second argument that matches the return type in a more sophisticated way.
+This advice type does not only have a pointcut expression to match the method, but can also have an _optional_ second argument that matches the return type in a more sophisticated way.
 Example:

 ```
 @AfterReturning(value="execution(* service..*.*(..)), returning="reward")